aws/aws-parallelcluster/tests/integration-tests/README.md

  * `ARN` is the ARN of the delegation role in the optin region account to be assumed by the main account
  * `external_id` is the external ID of the delegation role

-By default, the delegation role lifetime last for one hour.
+By default, the delegation role lifetime is one hour.
 Mind that if you are planning to launch tests that last more than one hour.

 ## Write Integration Tests